NadimGhaznavi/cad/_posts/2025-02-27-Introduction-to-Parametric-Feature-Based-CAD.md

 # Introduction and Scope

-This page contains notes from the *Introduction to Parametric Feature-Based CAD* course available at *onshpae*.
-This page essentially pulls together all of the course's *key takeaways* section.
+This page contains notes from the [Introduction to Parametric Feature-Based CAD course](https://learn.onshape.com/learn/course/introduction-to-parametric-feature-based-cad/parametric-feature-based-cad/introduction-to-3d-cad) available at [onshpae](#https://www.onshape.com/en/).
+This page essentially pulls together all of the course's *key takeaways*.

 # 01 Course Introduction